-The following text is based on the professor's lecture notes and is highly recommended but not required to purchase.
-The homework taken out this textbook will be provided on Canvas:
+The following text is based on the professor's lecture notes and is highly recommended - with the textbook you can access Active Learning homework platform.

 Droussiotis, C. (2020), An Analytical Approach to Investments, Finance and Credit, Preliminary Edition.
 Cognella Publishing.
-ISBN: 978-1-1935551-66-9 - Link to purchase including Active Learning: https://store.cognella.com/93855
+ISBN: 978-1-1935551-66-9 - Link to purchase including Active Learning: https://store.cognella.com/95829